-- 8.14 As formal funding valuations operate on a triennial cycle, they do not coincide with price control review periods (which usually involve a period of 5 to 6 years).
+- 8.13 As formal funding valuations operate on a triennial cycle, they do not coincide with price control review periods (which usually involve a period of 5 to 6 years).
 Accordingly, it can be expected that actual pension costs incurred by NIEN will vary from those anticipated at the beginning of a price control review following the completion of funding valuations during the price control review period.
-The effect can work in either direction; actual (deficit) funding costs may reduce if scheme experience is more favourable than expected, or costs can increase if scheme experience is poor. - 8.15 At RP5, to address this feature, it was envisaged that the difference between actual costs and expected costs (those reflected in the pension cost allowances) would be reflected in an adjustment at the following price control review on a neutral basis.
+The effect can work in either direction; actual (deficit) funding costs may reduce if scheme experience is more favourable than expected, or costs can increase if scheme experience is poor. - 8.14 NIEN have requested a "re-opener" to be included as part of RP7 should any "deficit" contributions arise following the results of the next funding valuation.
+If "deficit" contributions are to be allowed for, the Utility Regulator will need to consider implications for future reviews and impact on consumer interests.